 From a traveler's perspective, it's easier than ever to go meat-free.

 From the world's only city with an all-vegan strip mall to those with large Hindu and Buddhist populations and a huge variety of options, the following vegetarian-friendly destinations have imaginative restaurants with cult-like followings.

 Some of the cities on this list are obvious choices, while others, like Glasgow, Scotland, have only recently forayed in any significant way into vegetarian cuisine.

 Here are our top 11 choices for herbivores who travel.

 From vegetarian/vegan-friendly bed-and-breakfasts to the world's only all-vegan strip mall, compassionate choices rule many establishments in this city.

 With European-style decor and fare derived from France, Italy and Spain, this excellent restaurant serves dishes such as chard and mushroom gnocchi and caramelized cauliflower with polenta, using local vegetables and fruits at their seasonal peak.

 The menu changes weekly.

-The chance of blindly stumbling into a vegetarian restaurant is probably higher in New York than in any other U.S. city.
+The chance of blindly stumbling into a vegetarian restaurant is probably higher in New York than any other U.S. city.

-While there's seemingly no end of diversity, from raw restaurants like Pure Food & Wine to farm-to-table Candle Cafe, our latest favorite is the amazingly creative Dirt Candy.
+While there's seemingly no end of diversity, from raw restaurants like Pure Food & Wine to farm-to-table Candle Cafe, our favorite is the amazingly creative Dirt Candy.